AtomMaterialUI/material-theme-docs/docs/configuration/tab-settings.md

 To avoid crazy values that could ruin the UI, the values are limited between `1` to `5` pixels.

-#### About Tabs Placement
+#### About tabs placement

-While most people set their tabs to be on the top, JetBrains IDE also give the possibility to place your tabs to the bottom, left or right side.
+While most people set their tabs to be on the top, JetBrains IDEs also give the possibility to place your tabs to the bottom, left or right side.

-In that case, the active tab indicator will be placed accordingly to the tab position:
+In that case, the active tab indicator would be placed accordingly to the tab position:
 - At the top for _bottom placement_
 - At the right for _right placement_
 - At the left for _left placement_